maciejmikosik/quackery/main/doc/documentation.md

 `Test` interface mimics composite design pattern.
 It has 2 subclasses.
-`Case` represents single test that can either succeed or fail.
+`Story` represents single test that can either succeed or fail.
-`Suite` represents list of tests (cases and suites).
+`Suite` represents list of tests (stories and suites).
-This way you can organize your cases into hierarchical tree.
+This way you can organize your stories into hierarchical tree.

-You can aggregate cases into suites using `Suite` fluent grammar.
+You can aggregate stories into suites using `Suite` fluent grammar.

     Suite suite = suite("all tests")
         .add(test(1))